Time to first decision:

 Aims and scope

-STI is an official journal of the British Association of Sexual Health and HIV (BASHH) and the Australasian Chapter of Sexual Health Medicine (AChSHM).
+STI is an official journal of the British Association of Sexual Health and HIV (BASHH).
+For information about the Editor-in-Chief Anna Maria Geretti and her editorial team, please refer to the Editorial Board page.

 8 issues per year